coda/packs-sdk/docs/reference/sdk/functions/core.makeReferenceSchemaFromObjectSchema.md

 ▸ **makeReferenceSchemaFromObjectSchema**(`schema`, `identityName?`): `GenericObjectSchema`

 Convenience for creating a reference object schema from an existing schema for the object.
-Copies over the identity, id, and primary from the schema, and the subset of properties indicated by the id and primary.
+Copies over the identity, idProperty, and displayProperty from the schema, and the subset of properties indicated by the idProperty and displayProperty.
 A reference schema can always be defined directly, but if you already have an object schema it provides better code reuse to derive a reference schema instead.